-Ted Green won a Stanley Cup in 1972, his second as an unforgiving defenceman on the Boston Bruins’ blueline, but by all accounts it was a forlorn experience for the 32 veteran of 11 seasons.
-“The man nobody seems to care about anymore,” a columnist called him a couple of May days before the Bruins claimed the Cup with a 3-0 win over the New York Rangers at Madison Square Garden.
+Ted Green won a Stanley Cup in 1972, his second as an unforgiving defenceman on the Boston Bruins’ blueline, but by all accounts it was a forlorn experience for the 32-year-old veteran of 11 NHL seasons.
+“The man nobody seems to care about anymore,” a columnist called Green a couple of May days before the Bruins claimed the Cup with a 3-0 win over the New York Rangers at Madison Square Garden.
 “The only time Green ever gets on the ice is when [Bobby] Orr needs a quick ice pack on his sore knee.”

 He’d slowed down, lost his edge, his grit.
 “The fans at Boston Garden were tolerant of him for a long time,” Dwayne Netland wrote in the Minneapolis Star-Tribune.
 “They cheered his good plays and ignored his mistakes, but finally they turned on him and now they roast him for every bad pass, every missed check.”
 Bruins’ coach Tom Johnson’s merciful solution: “He just doesn’t put Green on the ice unless he has to.”
 Game five at the Boston Garden, with Orr playing every shift, Green took none: he never left the bench.
 “He had not felt part of the team, part of the victory,” Fran Rosa later recalled in the local Globe.
 When the Bruins returned to Boston with the Cup, Green slipped away from his teammates and the crowds awaiting them at Logan Airport to hitchhike into the city on his own.